shawarmawithgarlicsauce/sql-data-analysis-project/README.md

 ## 🌟 About Me

 Hi there!
 I'm **Adib**.
 I created this project as a means of learning through practicality.
-The video below is the tutorial I followed for this tutorial:
+The video below is the tutorial I followed for this project:

 https://www.youtube.com/watch?v=2jGhQpbzHes&t=186s